RosencrantzArt/Morning-Hub/README.md

 - Experience with encountering and fixing bugs during development.
 I encountered numerous bugs throughout the process, but with invaluable assistance from my classmates, Slack, tutors, ChatGPT, and my mentor, I was able to address them effectively.
 In hindsight, I realize the importance of documenting these issues before fixing them to maintain clarity and ensure I retain what I've learned, thus avoiding repetition.
 This experience has taught me the necessity of documenting and committing changes more frequently, in a systematic manner, and being more specific in my commit messages

-## Deploying Your Static Website with GitHub Pages
+## Deployment Deploying Your Static Website with GitHub Pages

 The site was deployed to GitHub pages.
 The steps taken to deploy are as follows: